 - Objective – Assess your website’s purpose, and determine if you or someone on your team can use one of these sites to reach your goals.
 For example, if you’re a solopreneur and mainly blogging or using networking for your leads, a DIY site can be a great option.
 However, if your business depends on generating leads or selling products on the site, you may need to invest in the right expertise.

 - Time – This option is by far the most time-consuming one.
 You or someone on your team must do all the work, which can take away from other tasks.
 Can you afford and commit the amount of time required to launch a website?
 Before you answer yes, read the rest of this blog for other costs you may not think about, like writing copy and photography.

 - Learning Curve – Unless you already know how to use the platform you choose, you’ll need to commit time to get up-to-speed on using the content management system and platform.
 The content management system is where you manage all of the website content.
 Simply, it’s the backend of your website that powers everything that comes to life.

 - Future enhancements – I like to call these bells and whistles.
-For me, I knew I wanted to add a few different enhancements after my business reached specific goals.
+For me, I knew I wanted to add a few different improvements after my business reached specific goals.
 This work would require an expert in coding and development.
 So, I partnered with someone upfront knowing I’d need their help later on too.
 That saved me in the long run from having to switch platforms, redesign areas of the website, or forgo the enhancements I wanted to add to serve my clients.
 If you’re not sure where your business will be or what you want from your website in the future, this may not apply to you.
-And, that’s ok too.
+And that’s okay too.